 Here are reasons why bankruptcy might not be the best idea.

-Bankruptcy isn’t the best option for everyone, though.
+Bankruptcy isn’t the best option for everyone.
 If you feel like you’re right on the verge of being able to pay your debt or if most of your debt comes from student loans, bankruptcy might not be the way to go.
 Should I file bankruptcy? is a tricky question, these things can help you figure out whether it’s the right option:

 - Your credit score will be affected (good or bad).